6zHAOyi/6zHAOyi.github.io/content/publication/4-TrustGen/index.md

 ---
-title: 'On the Trustworthiness of Generative Foundation Models'
+title: 'TrustGen: A Platform of Dynamic Benchmarking on the Trustworthiness of Generative Foundation Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here